 3. Keep marketing

-4. Offer initiatives for off-season purchasing
+4. Offer initiatives to drive off-season revenue

 5. Team up with another business